E-commerce

 4. Measure

-What changed, for whom, over what time window?
+What changed, for whom, over what window?

 Before/after comparison and decision to relaunch